About Charles Dawkins Jr.

 TRIAL AND PLEA PHILOSOPHY

-My Irish American high school American history teacher who was also a very confident but humble lawyer taught me a lesson at an early age.
+My high school American history teacher who was also a very confident but humble lawyer taught me a lesson at an early age.
 He was a World War II purple heart combat veteran, but he defended conscientious objectors during the Vietnam War Era.
 He was courageous and intelligent, but not a braggadocio.

 On a historical note former President John Adams defended British Soldiers accused of perpetrating the Boston Massacre---obviously as a Founding Father he failed to support British colonialism.

 My values are antithetical to some of the people who I have defended in Criminal Court and Immigration Court, but It is not my duty to judge people but to assure that people are effectively represented as supported by the United States Constitution.
 In most cases, a trial occurs because the State's evidence is inconsistent with investigative truth, I am unable to get a factual basis from the client, apparent procedural due process issues, or an immigrant will be deported with a guilty plea.
-Ultimately the client makes the decision.

 If a person wants to plea guilty I attempt to assure that the guilty plea is voluntary, knowing, and with a full understanding of the consequences.
 The person must be guilty.
 The system fails when innocent people plea guilty.
 If a person is in fact guilty, a plea bargain is an excellent means to reduce his/her exposure to the penalties of the law.
+In reality approximately 95 percent of State and 97 percent of federal cases are resolved through plea bargains.
+The statistics vary according to State, County, crime, and financial class.

 I personally believe and practice all the precepts of the Christian Faith, but I also believe in defending traditional notions of fundamental fairness and Due Process guarantees of the United States Constitution for ALL people.